- The Ministry

 Greece’s course in the EU

-Greece's European orientation goes evidently beyond the association and later accession of the country to the European Community/Union.
+Greece is a European country and this is a historical fact, independently of the association agreement and later accession of the country to the European Community/Union.
 However, the orientation became concrete upon submission of the application for accession to the newly established European Economic Community in June 1959, an application that led to the Association Agreement between Greece and the EEC, signed in June 1961, the first Agreement of its kind concluded by the EEC.
 This Agreement, which in fact constituted the first step towards Greece's integration into the European Community, "froze" following the imposition of dictatorship in Greece (April 1967) and was re-activated after democracy was restored (July 1974).

 The Greek Government and Constantinos Caramanlis in particular, aimed at integrating the country into the European Union as a full member.
 Indeed, the application for full accession was submitted on July 12, 1975, by means of a letter addressed to the President at that time of the European Union Ministerial Council and Minister of Foreign Affairs of Ireland, G. Fitzgerald.